johnmathews/johnmathews.is/data/blog/playing-with-google-cloud-platform.md

 - [x] Frontend - the DataTables column containing the date should be sorted as a Date object.
 It is being sorted like a normal string.
 - [ ] Backend - create separate JSON files for each month.

+[^1]: The question then becomes: "Just because you could do it, should you do it?"